-During my years flying the F4 there was only one time we had to use the tailhook to stop on the runway.
+During my years flying the F4 there was only one time, while flying combat, we had to use the tailhook to stop on the runway.
 It happened while I was stationed in the 13 TFS at Udorn RTAFB, Thailand.
 We blew a tire on the right main gear and as we ricocheted down the runway dropping the hook was the only option.

 Dropping the hook was a routine part of landing in the Navy and, while it happened on occasion, not the normal practice for the Air Force.
 The fact that there was a hook on an F4 was linked to its dual nature as both a Navy and Air Force fighter.
 It was necessary to use the hook on aircraft carriers to stop the Phantom on landing.

 The other major differences of course were that the runway did not go up and down as it did on a carrier.
 Also one did not have to hunt for a runway in what seemed like a million miles of ocean.
 To my mind those were major reasons that I flew in the Air Force and not the Navy.
 In fact I could go into a lot more, yes many more reasons, but I digress – I think you get the picture.